 - Click the Remove button and confirm the action.

 That’s all.
 As we promised it’s easy and fast.
-In fact, you can use App Cleaner for uninstalling any application on Mac.
+In fact, you can use App Cleaner & Uninstaller to completely remove any application on Mac.